-Question Answer Marks EITHER 8(a) Discuss the writing and effects of two poems in which Clarke presents the relationship between adults and children.
-Mark according to the levels of response marking criteria.
-25 OR 8(b) Discuss the presentation of winter and its effects in the following poem.
-In your answer you should pay close attention to Clarke's poetic methods.
+Question Answer Marks EITHER 8(a) Discuss the writing and effects of two poems in which Clarke presents dead animals.
+25 Mark according to the levels of response marking criteria.
+OR 8(b) Paying close attention to poetic methods, discuss ways Clarke shapes a reader's response in the following poem.
 25 Mark according to the levels of response marking criteria.